- There are a total of 43 enchantments in Minecraft for all the armor and tools.

 Conflicting Minecraft Enchantments that are Incompatible

-In Minecraft, you will find a wide range of enchantments that can be applied to the same item.
+You will find a wide range of options to combine enchantments in Minecraft.
 We have listed every enchantment that exists in the game above, but some of them have contradicting effects.
 This means you cannot use many of them together on an item.

 To tackle that, Minecraft has a set of conflicting enchantments.
 You can apply only one of them to the item.
 Let’s go over some common conflicts in this enchantments guide: